-The Department of Health and Mental Hygiene and the Maryland Insurance Administration are required to annually report certain information specified in §15-407 of the Health-General Article on the effectiveness of the Long-Term Care Partnership Program ("Program").
-This report addresses, as of July 1, 2016: (i) the effectiveness of the Program; (ii) the impact of the Program on State expenditures for medical assistance; (iii) the number of enrollees in the Program; and (iv) the number of long-term care policies offered in the State under the Program.
+David Cooney, Associate Commissioner, Life and Health Maryland Insurance Administration 200 St. Paul Place, Suite 2700 Baltimore, Maryland 21202 410.468.2215 This document is available in alternative format upon request from a qualified individual with a disability.
+TTY 1.800.735.2258 The Administration's website address: www.insurance.maryland.gov The Maryland Department of Health and the Maryland Insurance Administration are required to annually report certain information, as specified in § 15-407 of the Health-General Article, on the effectiveness of the Long-Term Care Partnership Program ("Program").
+This report addresses, as of July 1, 2023: (i) the effectiveness of the Program; (ii) the impact of the Program on State expenditures for medical assistance; (iii) the number of enrollees in the Program; and (iv) the number of long-term care policies offered in the State under the Program.

 The Program permits Maryland residents to purchase certain long-term care insurance policies that not only pay for expenses associated with the costs of long-term care, but also are taken into account when the insured applies for Medicaid.
 Each dollar that the long-term care policy pays for an insured is subtracted from the insured's assets at the time of application for Medicaid for determining eligibility for Medicaid.
-For example, if a Partnership policy pays \$100,000 of benefits for an insured, when that insured applies for Medicaid, \$100,000 of the insured's assets will not be counted.
-This is attractive to insureds who are interested in passing these assets on to heirs.
+For example, if a Program policy pays \$100,000 of benefits for an insured, when that insured applies for Medicaid, \$100,000 of the insured's assets will not be counted.
+This Program feature is attractive to insureds who are interested in passing these assets on to heirs.

-The Program is still in its early stages.
 The first companies certified to sell Program policies in Maryland began selling such policies in 2010.
-Since the inception of the Program, 14 insurers have been certified to sell this coverage, but four of these insurers have since withdrawn from Maryland's long-term care market and the long-term care market nationwide.
-Additionally, one carrier2 ceased offering long-term care insurance in Maryland as of August 1, 2012, but has not withdrawn the contracts from use in anticipation of a more favorable future market.
+Since the inception of the Program, 15 insurers have been certified to sell this coverage, but six of these insurers have since withdrawn from Maryland's long-term care market and the long-term care market nationwide.
+Additionally, two carriers ceased offering long-term care insurance in Maryland; one company ceased offering long-term care insurance in Maryland as of August 1, 2012, and the other company ceased offering long-term care insurance in Maryland as of January 30, 2019.
+Neither of these two companies have withdrawn the contracts from use, however, in anticipation of a more favorable future market.
 These market withdrawals and cessation of sales do not impact those individuals who purchased Program policies from the withdrawing insurer.
 Program policies are guaranteed renewable for life and will continue to provide Program benefits to the insureds covered under the policies.

-Insurers have received approval to sell 50 different long-term care policies as Program policies in Maryland's non-group (or "individual") market.3 One insurer is selling this coverage in both the group and individual markets.4 While long-term care insurance can be sold as a stand-alone policy, it also may be sold as an additional benefit to a life insurance or an annuity contract in Maryland.
-To date, no insurer has applied for certification to enroll Maryland residents in the Program in Maryland through an additional benefit to a life insurance or an annuity contract.
+Insurers have received approval to sell 61 different long-term care policies as Program policies in Maryland's non-group (or "individual") market.
+One insurer is selling this coverage in both the group and individual markets.
+While long-term care insurance can be sold as a standalone policy, it also may be sold as an additional benefit to a life insurance policy or an annuity contract in Maryland.
+To date, no insurer has applied for certification to enroll Maryland residents in the Program in Maryland through an additional benefit to a life insurance policy or an annuity contract.
 Instead, all of the Program policies are being marketed as stand-alone long-term care insurance policies.